J-Ramalho/industRial/docs/3_sixsigma.md

 The listed factors can then be adressed one by one or in combined experiments to evaluate their impact on the measurement method.

-## Correlation matrix
+## Correlation

-A matrix diagram is a way to discover relationships between groups of items as described by  described in the Six Sigma book by @Munro2015.
+A correlation matrix is a way to discover relationships between groups of items as described by  described in the Six Sigma book by @Munro2015.

 These matrix can be used to select which measurement to do in a design of experiments.
 In exploratory phases when the experiments are repeated several time with slightly different configurations, secondary outputs that are strongly correlated to main outputs can be eliminated